The ABCs of Quantum Computing

 If you need help with the course assignments or you need clarification on something, the right place to ask questions is the course discussion board.
 You can access the discussion board from the Discussion section in the top bar.

-For most of the tasks, you will already find a hint under the task by clicking on the icon.
+For many of the tasks, you will already find a hint under the task by clicking on the green owl.
 If you get stuck, ask for advice on the discussion board.
 It is worth checking the previous discussion first, as someone else may have already asked the same question.

 Who is responsible?